 The Common Reading Program will serve as your student’s entry into the world of academia.
-Before leaving home, students will read the book Frankenstein by Mary Shelley, which is celebrating its 200th anniversary.
+Before leaving home, students will read the book Balzac and the Little Chinese Seamstress by Dai Sijie.
 Your student will be challenged to think creatively and encouraged to submit an entry for the Common Reading Program contest.
 In doing so, incoming students will receive a taste of the exciting academic and intellectual adventures yet to come.

 The Common Reading Program aims:

 to introduce students to the spirit of inquiry and debate that is integral to the Washington University academic community.

 to provide a common intellectual experience for incoming students, as well as participating members of the faculty and staff.